tianlutech/technical-test/README.md

 The application is live and ready for testing.
 I welcome any feedback on the implementation, design, and overall user experience.

-### Note on Design Improvements
+### Note on Website Redesign Proposal

 While working on this assessment, I reviewed [Tianlu Tech's original website](https://tianlu.tech/) and identified several UI/UX improvements that could enhance its professional appearance.
-I created an improved version demonstrating these enhancements at [https://tianlu.tech.olivierkarera.com/](https://tianlu.tech.olivierkarera.com/).
-These insights have been incorporated into the design philosophy of this application, focusing on minimalism, clarity, and user experience.
+I created a website redesign proposal demonstrating these enhancements at [https://tianlu.tech.olivierkarera.com/](https://tianlu.tech.olivierkarera.com/).
+Please let me know your feedback on this.

-## Features
+## Features on Product List APP

 - **Email-only login** - No password required, magic link authentication
 - **Product management** - Add, edit, delete, and reorder products